The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Related Work

+\paragraph{Ambiguity in QA Tasks} Prior work on uncertainty quantification in QA is predominantly benchmarked on datasets such as TriviaQA \citep{joshi-etal-2017-triviaqa}.
+These contain a single correct answer per question \citep{devic2025calibrationcollaborationllmuncertainty}.
+Consequently, most evaluations implicitly assume zero aleatoric uncertainty, and only few studies explicitly mention ambiguous settings. \citet{hou2024decomposinguncertaintylargelanguage,walha2025finegraineduncertaintydecompositionlarge} investigate aleatoric uncertainty that arises from ambiguous question phrasing and propose clarification-based methods to decompose epistemic and aleatoric uncertainty.
+However, this does not address settings in which ambiguity is inherent to the answer itself as studied in our work.
+To address inherent answer ambiguity, \citet{yadkori2024believebelievellm} propose an estimator based on robustness to misleading contextual information.
+This approach relies on strong assumptions about LLM behavior that are unrealistic in practice, as shown by recent work on knowledge conflicts \citep{xie2024adaptivechameleonstubbornsloth,xu2024knowledgeconflictsllmssurvey}.
+In our experiments, we also find that this method is ineffective in ambiguous settings.

-The absence of evaluations under ambiguity is a consequence of the lack of suitable benchmarks.
-Only a few datasets explicitly have ambiguous settings, like AmbigQA \citep{min-etal-2020-ambigqa} and MAQA \cite{yang2025maqaevaluatinguncertaintyquantification}.
-To our knowledge, MAQA is the only dataset with questions for which ambiguity is inherent to the task and can not be resolved with a more precise phrasing.
-However, due to the lack of a true distribution \(p^*\), it cannot be used as such for a quantitative study on UQ under ambiguity.
+The limited evaluation of UQ methods under ambiguity reflects the lack of suitable benchmarks.
+Only few datasets explicitly target ambiguous QA, most notably AmbigQA \citep{min-etal-2020-ambigqa} and MAQA \citep{yang2025maqaevaluatinguncertaintyquantification}.
+To our knowledge, MAQA is the only dataset with inherent task ambiguity that cannot be resolved through more precise phrasing.
+However, the experimental setting of \citet{yang2025maqaevaluatinguncertaintyquantification} differs substantially from ours, as it requires the LLM to simultaneously generate all valid answers rather than approaching the problem from the lens of classification.
+FolkTexts \citep{cruz2024evaluatinglanguagemodelsrisk} provides an ambiguous QA dataset based on survey responses but lacks a ground-truth distribution \(p^*\).
+It is primarily used in calibration-style evaluations and not to study the disentanglement of uncertainty.